patosvi/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 7-occurrences.js returns no of ocurrences from a list 8-esrever.js function that returns the reversed version of a list:
-9-logme.js  prints the number of arguments already printed and the new argument value
+9-logme.js  prints the number of arguments already printed and the new argument value 10-converter.js converts a number from base 10 to another base passed as argument: